The E.WE Foundation is an accredited Continuing Education Provider.

 STRIPE PROGRAM

-STRIPE provides financial assistance and comprehensive support to families affected by Trisomy 18, particularly those facing economic hardship.
+STRIPE provides temporary financial assistance to families affected by Trisomy 18, specifically those facing economic hardship.
 Beyond emergency funding, STRIPE connects families with counseling, education, and other essential services to promote long-term stability and well-being.

 Camp E.WE

-Camp E.WE is a long-term initiative designed to provide a medically safe, inclusive space where children and families living with Trisomy 18—and the professionals who support them—can find joy, rest, and connection.
-While still in development, this future program reflects The E.WE Foundation’s commitment to creating environments that celebrate every child’s uniqueness.
+Camp E.WE is a long-term initiative designed to provide a medically safe, inclusive space where children and families living with Trisomy 18 can find joy, rest, and connection.
+While still in development, this future program reflects our commitment to creating environments that celebrate every child’s uniqueness.

-The goal is to establish a fully accessible, adaptive camp experience—complete with recreational activities, family-centered programs, and on-site medical support—that fosters belonging and lasting memories.
+The goal is to establish a fully accessible, adaptive camp experience, complete with recreational activities, family-centered programs, and on-site medical support, that fosters a sense of belonging while creating lasting memories.
 Camp E.WE will operate through a sponsorship-based model to ensure financial accessibility for all qualifying families.

 Future Highlights:

-Camp E.WE is part of our long-term strategic plan and underscores our belief that every child deserves a place to feel seen, supported, and celebrated.
+Camp E.WE is part of our long-term strategic plan, underscoring our belief that every child deserves a place to feel seen, supported, and celebrated.